 Goat Cheese.
 There are lots of different kinds of cheese made from goat milk.
 You're going to want to pick out a chevre.
 It's the smooth creamy type of goat cheese.

 Fig Jam.
-You can use fig jam or butter.
+You can use fig jam or fig butter.
 Anything with that sweet and tangy taste.

-Arugula.
-I like the bitterness of arugula in the mix here.
-Some other options would be frisee, and if you want to stick to something simple, romaine or iceberg lettuce.
+Lettuce.
+I like the bitterness of arugula in the mix here but I've also done it with romaine which is delicious Some other options would be frisee or iceberg lettuce.

-How to make Goat Cheese and Fig Jam Sliders
+How to make Goat Cheese Burgers with Caramelized Onions

-Break apart 1 lb of ground beef into 8 pieces.
-Roll 8 smooth balls of the meat and then using two slices of wax paper, press down each one into a thin patty.
+Step 1: Break apart 1 lb of ground beef into 3 pieces.
+Roll 3 smooth balls of the meat and then using two slices of wax paper, press down each one into a patty.
 The less you can squeeze and play with the meat the better.
-Always press the patties gently.
-The less you play with it, the better the texture will be.
 Add salt and pepper to both sides of the patty right before cooking.

-Bring a cast iron pan to medium-high heat.
+Step 2: Bring a cast iron pan to medium-high heat.
 Add 1 tablespoon olive oil and once it's hot, add the onions.
-Stir onions until they are almost translucent with golden brown edges.
-Set aside.
-We're looking for more of a grilled or charred onion with these, rather than a sauteed onion.

 How to Make A Larger Quantity of Sliders

-Sliders can sometimes be inconvenient because they are so small.
-But they're the perfect appetizer to hold people over or the snack to indicate I'm feeding you but, you can go home for dinner.
+I like to turn these goat cheese burgers into sliders because they're the perfect appetizer to hold people over or the snack to indicate I'm feeding you but, you can go home for dinner.
 If you're making large amounts of sliders, the best bet is to make the patties one day in advance.
+You can also make our Italian Pasta Salad or Italian Green Bean Salad a day in advance to serve with them!

 📖 Recipe